• Skip to primary navigation

 So what you could do is make a huge batch of this, portion it out into smaller amounts that we would eat with a meal, and freeze them.

-Then you can pull them out, bake in the oven, and have delicious root vegetable casserole as a side dish with a quick meal through the fall and winter.
+Then you can pull them out, bake the prepared dish in the oven, and have delicious root vegetable casserole as a side dish for weeknight dinners through the fall and winter (I so crave comfort food during cold weather).

 Yep – it’s one of those perfect batch cooking recipes for freezing.